 History of Buddha - Facts and Fiction

-The history of Buddha is the legend of Siddharta Gotama, a 6th century BC Indian warrior, who first became a wandering ascetic, later a Buddha and finally a Chinese.
+The history of Buddha is the legend of Siddharta Gotama, a 6th century BC Indian farmer, who first became a wandering ascetic, later a Buddha who's teachings were finally accepted by Chinese taoists.

-At the age of 29 he left home for a spiritual life and in 528 BC he became an enlightened sage, a Buddha.
-He taught for 40 years and died in 483 BC.
+At the age of 29 he left home for a spiritual life and perhaps from 528 BC onwards he was seen as an enlightened sage, a Buddha.
+He taught for 40 years and died perhaps in 483 BC.

-Even these meagre biographical details of a brief history of Buddhism are uncertain.
-Each branch of Buddhism has its own version of it.
-Some experts in ancient india history doubt whether the Buddha ever existed.
+These meagre biographical details of a brief history of Buddhism are uncertain.
+Each national branch of Buddhism has its own version of it.
+Some experts in ancient Indian history even doubt whether a real person called "Buddha" ever existed.

-An ascetic like Siddharta Gotamas Shakyamuni fits quite well into the cultural and political situation in Northern India during sixth and fifth century BC.
+An ascetic like Siddharta Gotama (Shakyamuni) fits quite well into the cultural and political situation in North-east India during seventh century BCE to fifth century CE.

 The Buddha's Tender Teaching of a Rich Monk

-At this time Arayan tribes were still fighting continuous wars as they had done already for about thousand years.
+At this time Arayan tribes were still fighting the indigenous farmer population as they had done for about thousand years.

-But suddenly small cities developed and tribal communities became kingdoms.
+But suddenly small cities developed and farmer communities became kingdoms.

-Trade and agricultural production intensified and an era of social change began where new religious movements challenged the traditional brahmin culture of ancient India.
+Trade and agricultural production intensified and an era of social change began.
+New religious movements like Jainism and Buddhism challenged the traditional, Brahmin dominated culture and the trade of ancient India.

-Ascetic beggars, some were seen as sages (muni) preached non-violence (ahimsa) and social equality and opposed the religious sacrifice of cows by brahmins.
+Ascetic beggars, some were seen as sages (muni) preached non-violence (ahimsa) and social equality.
+They opposed the religious sacrifice of cows by Brahmins to validate their teachings.

 Most of these teachers developed new concepts of karma, soul, life and death.
-Some were only short-lived others lasted for centuries.
+Some of these groups were only short-lived others lasted for centuries.

-The "muni", the sage of the Shakya tribe, may have been one of these new preachers.
+Siddharta Gotama, the sage (muni) from the Himalayas, may have been one of these new preachers.

-But the traditional history of Buddha is derived from a bunch of inconsistent legends.
+But the traditional history of Buddha is derived from a bunch of inconsistent legends about his life and his teachings.

-The earliest was made up several hundred after his death and continuously extended with miraculous details.
+The earliest were (most probably) made up about hundred years after his death and later continuously extended with miraculous details.

-But historical facts are less important for Buddhists, then the spiritual truth, the "dhamma".
+But historical facts are less important for Buddhists, then the true teaching, the "dhamma".
 Just one example.

 In a conversation the Indo-Greek king Milinda Menander (middle of second century B.C.) challenged the Buddhist monk Nagasena.